molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### General usability

 In many ways, Firefox feels like the desktop dinosaur brought to mobile devices.
-If you’re familiar with the Firefox Desktop, you’ll get along in Firefox since the interface wording is the same.
+If you’re familiar with Firefox Desktop, you’ll get along in Firefox for Android since the interface wording is the same.

 When starting the app, you see a welcome screen with a short tutorial.
 Then you start with a home screen with three tabs: Top sites, bookmarks and history.
 This screen is also shown when opening a new tab.
 A clever solution in my opinion.